terraform-community-modules/tf_aws_ecs/README.md

 - `consul_memory_reservation` - The soft limit (in MiB) of memory to reserve for the container, defaults 20
 - `registrator_memory_reservation` - The soft limit (in MiB) of memory to reserve for the container, defaults 20
 - `enable_agents` - Enable Consul Agent and Registrator tasks on each ECS Instance.
 Defaults to false
+- `spot_bid_price` - Use spot instances and request this bid price.
+Note that with this option you risk your instances shutting down if the market price rises above your bid price.

 Usage
 -----